 Your IT Department will try to clean the ransomware off first.
 If that doesn't work, they can restore from backup.
 You may lose some files in the process.
 Frustrating, but it could be much worse.

 In medicine, there's the concept of "triage."
-Treating the most dangerous/life-threatening injury first, even if it means leaving a less-serious injury alone for a while.
+Treating the most dangerous/life-threatening injury first, even if it means leaving a less-serious injury alone for a moment.

-These three actions, if taken on first suspicion of a ransomware attack, work as triage for your company network.
-At worst, you lose one computer...but you save everyone else's.
+These three actions, if taken on first suspicion of a ransomware attack, work as triage for your company's network.
+At worst, you lose one computer, but you save everyone else's.
 As well as the company's critical data.
 That's good cybersecurity practice...or as we say, "good Cyber Fu."

 Do you have a cybersecurity question you want answered?
 Send it in to email@example.com and it may show up in our next "Cyber Fu Tip."